Free Fisherman’s Rib Knit Stitch Baby Blanket Pattern

 Another nice thing about this stitch is that worked into a blanket it lays flat, no curling.
 And it is the right side on both sides.
 Meaning there is no wrong side.
 You can cover baby any side you want and it will be gorgeous.

-But it can also be worked into different patterns, the baby yarn makes it more pliable and you can see how it can be used in other patterns like this very cute little fisherman’s rib stitch knit collar sweater. or even this sweet little button off the shoulder fisherman’s rib stitch knit baby sweater.
+But it can also be worked into different fisherman stitch knitting patterns, the baby yarn makes it more pliable and you can see how it can be used in other patterns like this fisherman’s rib ladies jumper knitting pattern. or even this sweet little button off the shoulder fisherman’s rib sweater pattern for baby.
 Can you see how the baby yarn makes it very soft and workable for a baby.
 And yet still warm and thick and squishy.

 And something that I like to do which is the most unique and pretty pattern is to take two yarns together, contrasting colors, or even complimentary colors, what ever you think goes well together and then knit the fisherman’s rib knit pattern using the two yarns held together.
 Just follow the same pattern.
 It is fun to watch the design come to life.
 And not only is it interesting.
 It is unique.
 You’ll never get it exactly the same way twice.